Solutions

 Glycogen Storage Disease (GSD)

-Glycogen storage disease (GSD) encompasses a group of rare genetic disorders characterized by recurring hypoglycemia, muscle weakness, and liver damage.
-With our company's profound expertise in GSD research, we are well-equipped to offer tailored solutions and comprehensive support to facilitate your research process from GSD therapy development to therapy commercialization.
+Glycogen Storage Disease (GSD) describes a series of rare genetic conditions that are characterized by episodes of hypoglycemia, muscular atrophy, and hepatic necrosis.
+Due to our company’s extensive experience in GSD, we are ready to assist you with any bespoke services and complete assistance for your research from GSD therapy development to therapy commercialization.

 Introduction to Glycogen Storage Disease

-Glycogen storage diseases refer to a cluster of uncommon hereditary metabolic disorders that impair the normal storage and utilization of glycogen in the body.
-This metabolic disorder usually occurs in muscle or liver cells.
-In the United States, the estimated occurrence of glycogen storage diseases is approximately 1 in 20,000-25,000 births.
+Glycogen storage diseases constitute an uncommon group of metabolic disorders that stem from genetic origin which excessively glycogen accumulation and its subsequent mobilization out of the body.
+This metabolic derangement generally takes place in muscle or hepatic tissues.
+In the U.S. alone, the estimated incidence of glycogen storage diseases is about 1 in 20,000 to 25,000 births.

 Effects of glucose-6-phosphatase deficiency in glycogen storage disease (GSD) Type I.Fig.
 1 Consequences of defective G6Pase.
 (Derks, Terry GJ, et al., 2021)